xperseguers/TYPO3.cms.Documentation.Editeurs/Documentation/ElementsDeContenu/CreationDeContenu/Index.rst

 Créer des contenus
 ^^^^^^^^^^^^^^^^^^^

-Once you have clicked to create a new content element, you will see a page with various content types available for selection.
+Une fois que vous avez cliquez pour créer un nouvel élément de contenu, you will see a page with various content types available for selection.
 Note that the content type selections available to you are dependent on the features you have installed in your TYPO3 system.